top of page

 Heart:

-Emotion questions to ask when dating are: How do I feel about this person?
+How do I feel about this person?
 How do I feel when I’m with him/her?
 How do I feel about them when we’re not together?
 How does s/he seem to feel about me?
 How do we treat each other?
 Do we enjoy each other’s company, smile a lot, laugh, care for each other?
+What do we bring out in one another?
 Do we communicate well?
 Does s/he matter to me, and do I feel I matter to them?
+Do I look forward to seeing him/ her, enjoy seeing the name on my caller ID?
+Do I feel appreciated that way too?

 Soul:

-The spiritual can be divided into the technical religious or theological and the deeper self or philosophical.
+The spiritual can be divided into the technical religious or theological and the deeper or philosophical.
 In Orthodox communities, we tend to identify strongly with the first, and sometimes take the second for granted.

 Comments